 4. discussion

 In the framework that aims at valorizing plant derivatives as alternatives to conventional antibacterial agents, the present investigation assessed the antibacterial potentials of a hydroethanolic extract from the dried leaves of Cajanus cajan, on a pool of antibiotic-resistant bacteria recovered from a healthcare facility environment.
-The subjected bacterial pool consisted primarily of Staphylococcus and Bacillus, thought the isolation spectrum extended to Enterobacteriaceae, Pseudomonas and Acinetobacter.
+The subjected bacterial pool consisted primarily of Staphylococcus and Bacillus, though the isolation spectrum extended to Enterobacteriaceae, Pseudomonas and Acinetobacter.
 Higher bacterial diversity was recorded in the biomedical laboratory, the minor surgery room, the hospitalization wards, the shared external sanitation rooms, on the surfaces of hand-washing units and door handles.
 These settings are commonly used by healthcare personnels, patients and visitors and deserve appropriate hygiene practices for optimal safety.
 The bacterial population subjected to susceptibility tests expressed high rates of multidrug resistance.
 This diversity and susceptibility profiles were in line with previous findings in the same healthcare facility (Tchoukoua et al., 2018; Fotsing Kwetche et al., 2020; Menteng Tchuenté et al., 2023; Youté et al; 2024) and in the others (Tchapdie Ngassam et al., 2017).

 The predominance of Gram-positive bacteria could at first glance, reflect cell stability conferred by the chemical composition of the cell envelop, but also their ability to withstand harsher environmental stresses with spore in Bacillus.
 These characteristics are shared by the major categories recovered, and appear consistent with the reduced isolation rates of Gram-negative bacteria.
 As ubiquitous facultative aerobes, higher likelihood to contaminate and cause opportunistic infections to more vulnerable exposed humans could reasonably be anticipated (Albert et al., 2000; Fotsing Kwetche et al., 2020; Souza et al., 2021; Menteng Tchuenté et al., 2023; Youté et al; 2024).
 Consistent with previous authors conclusions (Fotsing Kwetche et al., 2020; Menteng Tchuenté et al., 2023; Youté et al; 2024), these bacterial types could effectively be regarded as reliable indices on what healthcare environment hygiene initiatives could build, particularly in contexts where resources for in-depth analyses are limited (Fotsing Kwetche et al., 2020; Menteng Tchuenté et al., 2023; Youté et al; 2024).